 In 2011, researchers studied the effect of psilocybin, a hallucinogen, on a controlled group of varied people.
 Under the effect of these magic mushrooms, the subjects became more open after the experience.
 Considering the effects lasted at least a year, researchers concluded that the change may have been permanent.

 People marked with this trait tend to remain organized with a strong sense of duty.
 They are achievement focused, dependable, and disciplined.
 In the opposite spectrum of the trait lies people high on spontaneity, tending to freewheel and perhaps fall into bouts of carelessness.
-This trait has also shown strong correlation to achievement in school and on the job.
+This trait has also shown a strong correlation to achievement in school and on the job.

 The constant battle between extraversion and introversion possibly ranks amidst the most recognizable of personality traits in the Five Factor Model.
 Extraversion – on one side – is often linked to a person’s ability to remain sociable, chatty and draw from a crowd’s energy.
 They’re often assertive and cheerful in their social interactions.